odpi/egeria/open-metadata-publication/website/open-metadata-types/0220-Files-and-Folders.md

 [ServerAssetUse](0045-Servers-and-Assets.md) relationship.
 Beneath that are **FileFolders** with **DataFiles** nested beneath them.
-Data files can also have a symbolic link (**LinkedFile**) to a folder to show that it logically belongs to the other content in the folder.
+Data files can also have a symbolic link (**LinkedFile**) to a element to show that it logically belongs to the other content in the element.

 There is also a special case of a
-**DataFolder** which is a folder that is the container of a collection of data.
+**DataFolder** which is a element that is the container of a collection of data.
 The files and nested folders within it collectively make up the data content.
 They are not individually catalogued.